-- Financial strength: A VA trading platform operator licensed for Type 1 (and Type 7) regulated activities must maintain at all times a minimum paid-up share capital of HK\$5,000,000 and liquid capital of not less than HK\$3,000,000 (or at least 5% of its adjusted liabilities, whichever is higher). - AML/CFT: A VASP must comply with the "travel rule" so that when it acts as an ordering institution, it obtains, records and submits required information about the originator and recipient to the beneficiary institution and when it acts as a beneficiary institution, it obtains and records the required information submitted by the ordering institution or intermediary institution.
+- ♦ Financial strength: A VA trading platform operator licensed for Type 1 (and Type 7) regulated activities must maintain at all times a minimum paid-up share capital of HK\$5,000,000 and liquid capital of not less than HK\$3,000,000 (or at least 5% of its adjusted liabilities, whichever is higher). - ♦ AML/CFT: A VASP must comply with the "travel rule" so that when it acts as an ordering institution, it obtains, records and submits required information about the originator and recipient to the beneficiary institution and when it acts as a beneficiary institution, it obtains and records the required information submitted by the ordering institution or intermediary institution.

-- characterisation (whether it is regulated under SFA as a capital markets product or the PSA as a DPT) of each of the tokens listed on the exchange, and provide a full list of digital tokens (including tokens that are not DPTs) that the applicant will be supporting to the MAS; - obtain, record and submit the required information of the originator and recipient to the beneficiary institution, and as the beneficiary institution, obtain and record the required information submitted by the ordering institution or intermediary institution; - letter of undertaking may be required from the applicant's parent entity or related company, amongst other factors the MAS may take into consideration including the track record and financial condition of the applicant, its holding company or related corporations (where applicable), and the operational readiness of the applicant.
+- ♦ Legal Opinions: provide a legal opinion containing a risk assessment and regulatory characterisation (whether it is regulated under SFA as a capital markets product or the PSA as a DPT) of each of the tokens listed on the exchange, and provide a full list of digital tokens (including tokens that are not DPTs) that the applicant will be supporting to the MAS; - ♦ AML/CFT: VASPs must comply with the "travel rule" to, as the ordering institution, obtain, record and submit the required information of the originator and recipient to the beneficiary institution, and as the beneficiary institution, obtain and record the required information submitted by the ordering institution or intermediary institution; - ♦ Letter of Responsibility / Letter of Undertaking: a letter of responsibility or letter of undertaking may be required from the applicant's parent entity or related company, amongst other factors the MAS may take into consideration including the track record and financial condition of the applicant, its holding company or related corporations (where applicable), and the operational readiness of the applicant.